-Summary – Dr James Muecke Australian of the Year 2020
+Summary of Dr James Muecke Australian of the Year 2020

-Muecke has states that we need to “Declare war on type 2 diabetes and cut back on sugar” in order to reduce the incidence of blindness.
+Muecke has stated that we need to “Declare war on type 2 diabetes and cut back on sugar” in order to reduce the incidence of blindness.

 The cause of diabetes has been known at least from the 1920s – that is, high-fat diets.
 It took another 70 years to discover the mechanism.
 If you type “intramyocellular lipids diabetes” into a Google Scholar search, you will receive hundreds of search results that documents the cause of type 2 diabetes.
 “Intramyocellular lipids diabetes” refers to fats inside muscle cells.